guilhermednt/dns-updater/README.md

 #### /update

 This endpoint will update the configured subdomain if the `otp` parameter is a valid OTP.
-The response will be the
+The response will be the current state of the domain record.

 Example: